snakesonaguy/CL_DEVWKS-2225/README.md

             print('Error Code: {}'.format(r.status_code))
 ```

+Go into the the main() function and uncomment the call to this functio (i.e. make the function active).

 ### STEP 2: Retreive all device group information

 Notice that the much of the function is currently commented out.
 As the function is currently coded it will make a get request to the path: `http://path_to_nso.com/restconf/data/tailf-ncs:devices/device-group`.
 The function then prints the return payload in the same way as the previous function.
 Go to the `main()` function and ensure that the `get_device_groups()` function is the only one that active and run the program.